 Result processPdf ( const char* pdfFilePath, const char* outputDir, Parameters* params, Float *confidenceScore)

-Where these calls both accept the following parameters:
+Where this call accepts the following parameters:

 |pdfFilePath||Input PDF file path|